jdunkerley/jdunkerley/AWS Developer.md

 # Elastic Beanstalk

 - https://www.youtube.com/watch?v=SrwxAScdyT0
-- Deploying and scaling Web Apps
+- Deploying and scaling Web Apps (or Docker environments)
   - Deployment
   - Provisioning
   - Load Balancing / AutoScaling
 - Written in Java, .Net, PHP, NodeJS, Python, Ruby, Go, Docker
+    - Packer to create custom environments using AMI and Platform.yaml
 - Widely used platfroms Tomcat, NGINX, IIS, etc.
 - Can be within a VPC
 - Can include additional resources such as RDS